Arokodare needs to get himself to Bundesliga level – Koln general manager Heldt | Goal.com

 A week later, he was thrown into the fray in the 77th minute as Borussia Monchengladbach beat the Billy Goats 3-1.

-In his assessment, Heldt is confident the Lagos-born attacker will add quality to the team as they currently occupy the 16th spot in the league table with two points after five matches.
+In his assessment, Heldt is confident the Lagos-born attacker will add quality to the team as they currently occupy the 16th spot on the league table with two points after five matches.

 “Tolu [Arokodare] is learning a lot at the moment, it has to be said,” Heldt told Goal.